+ESCCO will work with the school treasurer to account for any funds that remain after all outstanding bills are paid.
+All of a school's unexpended funds must be accounted for and returned to the Ohio Department of Education.
 ESCCO will submit the required closing assurances to ODE following the closing of the school and the disposition of the school's funds and assets.